chenglou/react-state-stream/README.md

 Not providing a npm package for the moment.
 Actively looking for feedback since this might as well be the default React animation mechanism in the future.

+The current master branch uses [mori](https://github.com/swannodette/mori) because there are some distinctive features I need that are not yet in [immutable-js](https://github.com/facebook/immutable-js/).
+The latter version is in the other branch and is (even more) underperformant.

 ## What This Library Solves
 General animation API, including unmounting transition (and de-unmounting!). `npm install && npm run build` and open `index.html`.
 There are 3 demos (selectively comment out those in `index.jsx` to see each):